bredelings/BAli-Phy/PLAN.md

 - `context.H` has no textual `expression_ref` declarations and no temporary context `_code` APIs.
-- Evaluator-core reduction code still uses runtime expressions.
-Remaining `expression_ref` in `evaluate.cc` is diagnostic/display plumbing.
+- Evaluator-core reduction code and exception formatting use runtime expressions.
+Remaining `expression_ref` in `evaluate.cc` is dormant/debug compact graph plumbing.
 - `param.H` / `param.cc` is the main evaluation-adjacent header still exposing
   legacy expression helpers through `context_ptr` and `param::ref()`.
 - `closure.H` still owns `legacy_exp()` and its expression cache.
 This is the